huangsam/rustoku/README.md

 It leverages [bitmasking] for constraint tracking and a backtracking algorithm with [MRV] for puzzle navigation.

-- **Blazing-fast solving:** Find solutions in microseconds, even for complex puzzles
+- **Fast solving with clear solve paths:** Rustoku can find solutions in microseconds, even for the most complex puzzles.
+Plus, it shows you the step-by-step solve path for understanding how the solution was reached
-- **Unique puzzle generation:** Create Sudoku puzzles guaranteed to have only one solution
-- **Configurable difficulty:** Generate puzzles with a specific number of clues
+- **Unique and configurable puzzle generation:** Create Sudoku puzzles guaranteed to have only one solution.
+You can also customize the difficulty by generating puzzles with a specific number of clues
-- **Intuitive CLI:** Generate and solve puzzles directly from your terminal
+- **Master the puzzle, like humans do:** Take control with Rustoku's CLI interface.
+Beyond raw speed, it mimics human expertise, employing a full range of techniques from **Naked Singles** to **X-Wing** to solve puzzles with precision

 ## Getting Started